Measuring Turbidity of Water to Determine Water Quality using Arduino and Turbidity Sensor

 }

-This will active red led and display "it's dirty" on LCD if the turbidity value is greater than 50 as shown below.
+This will activate the red LED and display "it's dirty" on the LCD if the turbidity value is greater than 50, as shown below.

 Measuring Turbidity of Water using Arduino and Turbidity Sensor